Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `cpus` - Pointer to an array of `cpu_count` pointers to `struct limine_mp_info` structures.

+> [!NOTE]
-Note: The presence of this request will prompt the bootloader to bootstrap the secondary processors.
+> The presence of this request will prompt the bootloader to bootstrap
+> the secondary processors.
 This will not be done if this request is not present.

+> [!NOTE]
-Note: The MTRRs of APs will be synchronised by the bootloader to match the BSP, as Intel SDM requires (Vol. 3A, 12.11.5).
+> The MTRRs of APs will be synchronised by the bootloader to match
+> the BSP, as Intel SDM requires (Vol. 3A, 12.11.5).

 ```c
 struct limine_mp_info;